Flying into Hanoi, you get the idea that this is a city that likes to move.

 And if Hanoi is in love with history, then so are the backpackers here.
-The universal uniform of backpacking appears not to have changed in decades, and they seem intent to keep the tradition.
-Men in tank tops sit on plastic stools by the sidewalk; people swill down their beer, wearing their billowing, vaguely Asian pants; and sitting behind me is someone who looks like the aftermath of a passionate summer between a hobo and a shaman (though it seems to have ended poorly for everyone).
+Men in tank tops sit on plastic stools by the sidewalk; people swill down their beer, wearing their billowing, vaguely Asian pants.

-It could be the Bia Hoi talking, but I doubt it.
+The noise is a little too much to take in for the late evening.
+It could just be the Bia Hoi talking, but I doubt it.
 This stuff is about 3% ABV.
 Maybe a little over that if I’m being generous.
 I leave the backpackers to their gap years and their spiritual connections, then head on back to the hotel.
 It’s almost midnight anyway, and the bars are about to close, though some carry on their EDM assault into the early morning.

 Hanoi is messy and noisy and crowded.
 There’s barely any sidewalk left to put your feet on, even on the way home at midnight.
 But it is spirited and beautiful and phenomenal for all that.
 It loves its ‘60s music, makes its own beer for the sidewalks, and you develop fantastic reflexes by the time you get used to crossing the street.